alvarotrigo/fullPage.js/README.md

 Then you will be able to use and configure them as explained in [options](https://github.com/alvarotrigo/fullPage.js#options).

 ## Options

+- `v2compatible`: (default `false`).
+Determines whether to make it 100% compatible with any code written for version 2, ignoring new features or api changes of version 3.
+State classes, callbacks signature etc. will work exactly in the same way as it did on verion 2. **Note that this option will be removed at some point in the future.**.

 - `controlArrows`: (default `true`) Determines whether to use control arrows for the slides to move right or left.